jonathontoon/tweet-tray/README.md

 ## Acknowledgements

 This project is based off [electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate), all methodloligies still apply, except for the removal of Flow and SASS.
+Issue and pull request templates based on formats by [yoshuawyts](https://raw.githubusercontent.com/yoshuawuyts/templates/master/github/).